dramforever/finlog/README.md

 As you can see, the execution of an otherwise pretty imperative-looking program is converted into a state machine.

-Presently there's no input or output mechanism, but you can manually edit the generated module to add some for testing.
-The feature set is also very limited, as I focused on getting from input text to output text as soon as possible instead of making a full featured language.
-And there's no documentation now, so for everything I said above you probably need to just take my word for it.
+The feature set is limited but should allow basic imperative programs, But there's no documentation now, so for everything I said above you probably need to just take my word for it.

 Hey, at least I wrote a sorta working compiler.